-The number of women employed in the construction industry increased to over 1.28 million in 2022, as the construction industry recovered all jobs lost during the pandemic induced recession.
-According to the 2022 Current Population Survey (CPS), women currently make up 10.9% of the construction workforce.
-This is a noticeable increase from 9.1% in 2017 and just a nudge below the record high share of 11% recorded a year earlier.
+The number of women employed in the construction industry increased to over 1.24 million in 2021, as the construction industry was quickly recovering jobs lost earlier during the pandemic induced recession.
+According to the 2021 Current Population Survey (CPS), women currently make up 11% of the construction workforce, the highest share on record and a noticeable Increase from 9.1% in 2017.
 As the construction skilled labor shortage remains a key challenge for housing, adding new workers is an important goal of the industry.
 Bringing additional women into the construction labor force represents a potential opportunity for the future.

 During the Great Recession, the number of female workers in construction declined sharply by almost 30% to 807,000 by 2010.
 From 2010 to 2017, the total slowly expanded to around 970,000 but remained below the peak of pre-recession levels.
-The number of women working in construction grew rapidly in recent years, reaching a new high of 1.28 million in 2022.
+The number of women working in construction grew rapidly in recent years, reaching a new high of 1.24 million in 2021.